-If you have moderate to profound sensorineural hearing loss, then a cochlear implant could be an effective option for you.
-Research shows that adults receiving cochlear implants were able to understand sentences on average almost seven times better than they could with a hearing aid.2 And in a Cochlear-funded study of 900 cochlear implant users in the United States, most respondents said they could effectively communicate over the phone and enjoy listening to music with their cochlear implant.
-3 Unlike hearing aids, cochlear implants do not make sounds louder but improve the clarity of sound.
+If you have moderate to profound sensorineural hearing loss then a cochlear implant could be an effective option for you.
+Research shows that adults receiving cochlear implants were able to understand sentences on average almost seven times better than they could with a hearing aid2 and unlike hearing aids, cochlear implants do not make sounds louder but improve the clarity of sound.3

 - How does a cochlear implant work?